Thursday, May 29, 2008

 Friday, May 23, 2008

-Excellent trial court drama "Anatomy of a Murder" roused controversies during it's premiere in 1959 due to it's early use of explicit words such as 'rape', 'panties' and 'sperm', but the director Otto Preminger and screenwriter Wndell Mayes always kept a distanced, analytical and formal approach to the subject, thus rightfully gaining critical acclaim and 7 nominations for an Oscar (including best picture and actor James Stewart), 3 BAFTA awards and 4 Golden Globes, though it didn't win any.
-Even though it may at first seem that a story that revolves only around abstract lawyer terms and a trial can't be interesting enough, the authors managed to make it absolutely fascinating and exciting, using a lot of skill to translate the tense situation in the court, whereas many of those bravura scenes influenced a whole bunch of court trial dramas and TV shows, from "The Verdict" up to "Ally McBeal".
+Excellent trial court drama "Anatomy of a Murder" roused controversies during its premiere in 1959 due to its early use of explicit words such as 'rape', 'panties' and 'sperm', but the director Otto Preminger and screenwriter Wndell Mayes always kept a profesional, distanced, analytical and formal approach to the subject, with integrity and intelligence, thus rightfully gaining critical acclaim and several nominations at awards' ceremonies.
+Even though it may at first seem that a story that revolves only around abstract lawyer terms and a trial can't be interesting, the authors managed to make it absolutely fascinating and exciting, using a lot of skill to translate the "grey area" in the law and tense situation in the court, whereas many of those bravura scenes influenced a whole bunch of court trial dramas and TV shows, from "The Verdict" up to "Ally McBeal".
 The great James Stewart is brilliant as the sly lawyer Paul, from the sequence where he talks in private with girl Laura about the rape ("Doesn't a woman instinctively feel worried when a man is 'coming on' to her?" - "But right now you're 'coming on' to me, too.
-I never ran away from men") up the moment where he asks a pathologist in court why he made a test for Spermatogenesis on the deceased.
+I never ran away from men.") up the moment where he asks a pathologist in court why he made a test for Spermatogenesis on the deceased.
 The movie leaves the viewers exhausted and shaken, but it never leaves anyone indifferent.

 Thursday, May 22, 2008